Azure/terraform-azurerm-avm-ptn-aca-lza-hosting-environment/AZAPI_MIGRATION_PLAN.md

 **🎯 No Breaking Changes Concern**: This module has not been released yet, so we can perform a clean replacement without worrying about existing users, state migration, or moved blocks.
 This is a straightforward rip-and-replace operation.

+### Control Plane vs Data Plane Resources

+**Important Distinction**: AzAPI is excellent for **control plane** operations (creating, configuring, and managing Azure resources via Azure Resource Manager), but is not ideal for **data plane** operations (operations on the data/content within those resources).

+**Control Plane Examples** (✅ Migrate to AzAPI):
+- Creating Front Door profiles, endpoints, origins, routes
+- Configuring WAF policies and security rules
+- Setting up diagnostic settings and monitoring
+- Managing resource properties and configurations

+**Data Plane Examples** (❌ Keep as AzureRM or other providers):
+- Uploading/downloading blobs to Storage Accounts
+- Managing secrets/certificates in Key Vault (get/set operations)
+- Running queries against databases
+- Uploading container images to Container Registry

+**✅ All Resources in This Migration are Control Plane**: After reviewing all AzureRM resources in this module, we have confirmed that **all resources being migrated are control plane operations** for creating and configuring Azure resources.
+There are no data plane operations that need to be excluded from migration.

 ---

 ## Impact Assessment